Earth5R

 No Road for Residents?

-A growing number of private vehicles to support the ever growing tourism industry, promoting “quality tourism” is another major polluter for Barcelona.
+A growing number of private vehicles to support the ever growing tourism industry, promoting “quality tourism” is another major polluter for circular economy in Barcelona.
 In addition, the building of ring roads has increased use of private vehicles.
 This has made mobility and public transport less available to the local population.

 The community life of Barcelona’s residents is disrupted by the transport industry largely catering to tourists ( Barcelona Home)